microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 All the UI components are able to be appended through the AppNotificationContent component APIs:

 -   AddText(...)
--   AddButton(Button button)
+-   AddButton(AppNotificationButton button)
 -   Set[type]Image(...)
     -   Inline
     -   AppLogoOverride
     -   Hero
 -   SetAudio(...)
 -   AddTextBox(...)
 -   AddComboBox(...)